sky-uk/kafka-message-scheduler/README.md

 Prometheus is included as part of the docker-compose and will expose a monitoring dashboard on port `9090`.

+#### Startup metrics

+Given the scheduler may take some time to recreate it's internal state, the following metric is available to monitor the startup process:

+- `scheduler_startup`

+This will be a value of 0-2 depending on the state of the startup:

+- 0 - The scheduler is loading
+- 1 - The scheduler has finished loading
+- 2 - The scheduler failed to recreate it's state

 ### Topic configuration

 The `schedule-topics` must be configured to use [log compaction](https://kafka.apache.org/documentation/#compaction).
 This is for two reasons: